 How to find Dispersed Camping Locations

 There are a lot of good places online to find dispersed camping spots.
 First, check the National Forest Websites for recommendations.
-You can pick a forest page using this interactive map, or chooses a specific forest below to see their Dispersed Camping information.
+You can choose a specific forest below to see their Dispersed Camping information.

 There are many other good online sources.
 Pick a National Forest near you or a 14er you want to climb and search online for dispersed camping locations.
 You’ll find numerous reports and blogs with ideas to get started with.